galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 > *Any pedagogy concerned with critical thinking has to consider the form and content of social relations in the classroom.*
 >
-> — Henry Giroux, Teacher as intellectuals: towards a critical pedagogy of learning.
+{: .quote author="Henry Giroux" cite_text="Teacher as intellectuals: towards a critical pedagogy of learning"}
->
-{: .quote}

 Unlike the official curriculum, with its explicitly stated cognitive and affective objectives, **the hidden curriculum relies on those organisational aspects, such as the communicative systems, whose effects on the learning process are generally not consciously perceived by students** ({% cite Olivo2005 %}).
 On the light of this definition, a new question emerges: which impact has the hidden curriculum on the learning process?